heidi-y/btowngraffiti/pages/glossary.md

 **Writer**: The terms for a person who practices graffiti art (e.g. graffiti writing)

+**Crew**: Also known as a Cru, a Squad, or a Krew, a Crew is a group of graffiti writers who work together to create pieces.
+Check out the exhibit page to see one of Bloomington's Crews in action!

 **Tag**: A writer's tag name or signature.
 Many of the pieces in the collection are stylized representations of graffiti writer's tag names, however a piece and a tag are two different things.
 Tags are quickly created with few details added in.
 {% include feature/image.html objectid="ware027" width="75" caption="a graffiti tag" %}